 Multifocal contact lenses are designed to correct eyesight affected by presbyopia.
-These contact lenses provide a far more convenient alternative to traditional bifocal glasses.
-We stock a wide range of multifocal lenses including 1-Day Acuvue Moist Multifocal and Clariti 1 Day Multifocal.
+These contact lenses provide a far more convenient alternative to traditional bifocal or varifocal glasses.
+We stock a wide range of multifocal lenses with our bestselling lens being 1-Day Acuvue Moist Multifocal.